salilab/saliweb/doc/configfile.rst

 Configuration file
 ******************

+The configuration file is used to store information used by the :ref:`backend <backend>`, the
+:ref:`frontend <frontend>`, and the build system.
+It is a fairly standard 'INI' file, containing section titles in square brackets (e.g. [general]) and key-value pairs within the sections, either of the form 'foo: bar' or 'foo = bar'.

 The example file below defines the configuration for a fictional 'ModFoo'
 service:

 .. literalinclude:: ../examples/example.conf

-The configuration file is used to store information used by the :ref:`backend <backend>`, the frontend, and the build system.
-It is a fairly standard 'INI' file, containing section titles in square brackets (e.g. [general]) and key-value pairs within the sections, either of the form 'foo: bar' or 'foo = bar'.

 Each section in the configuration file is described below.